IniDebee/QR-Code-Generator/README.md

 # QR-Code-Generator

-A simple QR code generator built with HTML, CSS, JavScript Navigate to the master branch to view this project
+A simple QR code generator built with HTML, CSS, JavaScript Navigate to the master branch to view this project